 - Balm Mint Extract

-Supplement Police states that the active ingredients are Bisophere and QuSome.
+The active ingredients are Bisophere and QuSome.
 It should be pointed out that there is a Vita Youth face cream and a Vita Youth Serum, which do not appear to have the same ingredients.
 The Vita Youth Serum contains the following ingredients:

 - Chondrus Crispus (seaweed) Extract